 So, it seems the only reason for a domesticated cat to bury her poop is if there is a dominant cat in the house.
-However, it is a very natural cat behavior.
-So why is your cat not doing it?
+However, burying excrement is a very natural cat behavior.
+Why then is your cat not doing it?

 Humans have encouraged the behavior in our pet cats, by selectively choosing (and breeding) the ones that are “clean.”
 Cats that leave their excrement uncovered for the world to admire are not abnormal—they’re just being cats.

 Cats that choose not to cover, or leave a deposit outside the box, may simply be doing what comes naturally.
-Although burying feces is generally a modeled behavior from mamma cat, some cats actually never learn to do this.
-If they never watched their parent in the litter box, they may not know what to do.
+Although burying feces is generally a modeled behavior from the mother cat, some cats actually never learn to do this.

 In fact, one study followed female pet cats out and about, and observed them poop 58 times—and only twice did the cats try to dig a hole first, or cover it afterward.
 Roaming kitties may use unburied waste as another form of marking.